jushih/Neo4j_production_line/README.md

 ## Dataset
 I will be modeling production line data in a Neo4j database.
 Production line data is suited to a graph database because it is highly connected and has the advantage of performance and flexibility over a traditional RDMS.
-The dataset was obtained from the Kaggle website and provided by Bosh, a company that manufactures high end appliances.
-I use a subsample of the data put together by Hitesh of the Portland Data Science Group and deploy it to a Neo4j graph database.
+The dataset was obtained from the Kaggle website and provided by Bosch, a company that manufactures high end appliances.
+I use a subsample of the data put together by Hitesh Basantani of the Portland Data Science Group and deploy it to a Neo4j graph database.

 The dataset contains: